 The main pool is a lengthy, 1,200sq m outdoors number, surrounded by shady palms.
 It's open seasonally, from April to October (in these two months it's heated), weather permitting.
 There are ample sun-loungers, plus Balinese day beds and parasols to hire on the adjacent manicured lawn (a soft drink and a Jacuzzi session are included).
 It’s open from 10am to 8pm, and manned by lifeguards in high season; poolside drinks and snacks can be ordered from 11am to 8pm.
 Kids have their own unheated, shallow pool.

-Classical baths-style U-Spa is all tiles, exposed brick columns and high, arched white ceilings; there are three treatment rooms (including a couples' suite with two massage tables and two whirlpool baths) and a hydrotherapy zone incorporating a heated indoor pool with body jets, hydro-massage pool with neck massages and waterfall, plus a solarium, Finnish sauna and steam room.
-Book a primp (waxing, mani-pedi) or a pamper (seaweed wrap or anti-ageing marine facial or olive oil body treatments) then relax on roomy day beds by the pool.
+Classical baths-style U-Spa is all tiles, exposed brick columns and high, arched white ceilings; there are four treatment rooms (including a couples' suite with two massage tables and two whirlpool baths) and a hydrotherapy zone incorporating a heated indoor pool with body jets, hydro-massage pool with neck massages and waterfall, plus a solarium, Finnish sauna, hammam and steam room.
+Book a primp (waxing, mani-pedi) or a pamper (seaweed wrap, anti-ageing marine facial or olive oil body treatments) then relax on roomy day beds by the pool.
 The spa is open daily from 10am to 2pm and 4pm to 8pm; it's €22 a person to use the spa, including its indoor pool.
 Kids are allowed in the spa, but only 1pm–2pm and 4pm–5pm daily.
 There's also guided forest walks for those who would rather get out and explore the hotel's impressive surroundings.

 Pack your breezy summertime best for lounging about the estate.

 There’s also a workout zone with all the standard cardio kit, weights and treadmills, and a hair salon too.